-Bison operates pursuant to rates and terms of service approved by the FERC in connection with the Bison Pipeline's initial construction, Bison has long-term transportation agreements with four shippers, all with terms expiring in 2021, for 407 MMcf/d comprising all of Bison Pipeline's current annual capacity.
+Bison operates pursuant to rates and terms of service approved by the FERC in connection with the Bison pipeline's initial construction.
+Bison has long-term transportation agreements with four shippers, all with terms expiring in 2021, for 407 MMcf/d, comprising all of the Bison pipeline's current annual capacity.

-The Bison Pipeline competes with other pipelines that transport Rocky Mountain basin gas supplies to markets in the West, Midwest and East in North America and with other pipelines that serve the same market area by sourcing natural gas from storage facilities and from other supply regions.
+The Bison pipeline competes with other pipelines that transport Rocky Mountain basin natural gas supplies to markets in the West, Midwest and East in North America and with other pipelines that serve the same market area by sourcing natural gas from storage facilities and from other supply regions.

-The Bison Pipeline is operated by a subsidiary of TransCanada.
-Subject to limited approval rights we have, most decisions of the Bison Pipeline will be established by the Bison Management Committee, which on closing of the Acquisition will include three members who are appointed by TransCanada and one member who is appointed by us.
+The Bison pipeline is operated by a subsidiary of TransCanada.
+Subject to our limited approval rights, most decisions of the Bison pipeline are established by the Bison Management Committee, which includes three members who are appointed by TransCanada and one member who is appointed by us.